freesewing/freesewing/markdown/dev/training/git/en.md

 kernel developers to use their product.

-Faced with this dilemma, and in a move that would forever cement his reputation as an exceptionally gifted software engineer, Linus Torvals decided to take matters into his own hands.
+Faced with this dilemma, and in a move that would forever cement his reputation as an exceptionally gifted software engineer, Linus Torvalds decided to take matters into his own hands.
 He sat down and over the couple of a couple of days wrote his own version control system: git.